raydiak/Math-Symbolic/README.md

 ## BUGS

 Many, in all likelihood.
-Please report.
+Please report them to raydiak@cyberuniverses.com.
 Patches graciously accepted.